lucasrguerra/InBraille/README.md

 - `/api/encode`: Translates a text to braille.
 - `/api/decode`: Translates a braille to text.
 - `/api/to-stl`: Exports the braille text to plate in STL format.

+## License and Credits

+This project is licensed under the MIT License.
+It was developed by [Lucas Rayan Guerra](https://github.com/lucasrguerra).